joeldorosarioo/proffy-platform/README.md

 ## Project

-Happy is a project developed from the International Children's Day that takes place on October 12th.
+Proffy is a project developed based on the national day of Education professionals that takes place on August 6th.

-The goal is to create an application where you can find and visit orphanages.
+The goal is to create an application where you can find private tutors and connect with them.

 ## Technologies